 A language in which domain knowledge is encoded in KEWI has three parts, which are explained in the following subsections.
-First, a rich domain ontology is defined.
-The domain ontology consists of definitions of classes of objects, hierarchies of classes and relations between objects.
-Second, action types are defined in terms of their action name, logical preconditions and effects.
-Third, methods define ways in which high-level task can be broken down into lower-level activities, a so-called task network which includes explicit ordering constraints.
+First, a domain ontology is defined.
+The domain ontology consists of definition of classes of objects, hierarchies of classes and relations between objects.
+Second, action types, concretely action name, preconditions and effects, are defined.
+Third, methods which introduce additional ordering constraints between actions, are defined.

-3.1 Ontology: Concepts, Relations and Properties
+Ontology: Concepts, Relations and Properties